edonyM/pyexer/ml/basic/README.md

 3. compute the cv-loss of the regularization least sqaure model

 4. according to the cv-loss of each model, the loss should be smaller but not the smalleat and the lamda is the same

+P.S.
+    when I update the matplotlib package for MacOSX, I can not import matplotlib.pyplot for can not from six.moves import _thread.
+For the solution from Stackoverflow, I have to covert the python-dateutil into previous version.
+    cmds:
+        `sudo pip uninstall python-dateutil`
+        `sudo pip install python-dateutil==2.2`